 - Non-generic: You cannot trademark a generic word, like “Bicycle” for your bicycle store.
 As the US Patent and Trademark Office explains, generic words are “never registrable or enforceable against third parties.”

 It is important to officially trademark identifying names, phrases and symbols associated with your organization.
 Naming your business and using that company name is not sufficient to provide you with ownership and protection of that name.
 Click here for the Top 10 Reasons to Register Your Trademark.

 If you register the name of your company in states where you conduct operations or if you incorporate your company under the name you have chosen for the business organization, neither of these actions will establish trademark protection.
 You must officially go through the federal registration process to secure protection for your trademark.

 Getting Help from A Trademark lawyer

-Gehres Law Group provides personalized assistance with all aspects of intellectual property protection.
+Gehres Law Library provides personalized assistance with all aspects of intellectual property protection.
 We can take action to help your company trademark its identifying marks and slogans, and we vigorously pursue trademark litigation on your behalf if someone is improperly using your trademark without your company licensing that mark.